Tension-free Vaginal Sling

 Tension-Free Vaginal Tape (TVT) placement refers to a vaginal procedure that is used to rectify stress urinary incontinence and a disorder known as intrinsic sphincter defect.
 In this procedure, a permanent mesh-like material is placed underneath the mid part of the urethra through small vaginal incisions and anchored to the lateral part of the thigh.

 The mesh-like material acts as a permanent sling underneath the urethra, thus avoiding incontinence when doing strenuous activities or coughing.

-General anesthesia or local anesthesia is administered during the surgery.
-The surgery may last for 30-35 minutes.
+General anaesthesia or local anaesthesia is administered during the surgery and the surgery may last for about 30-35 minutes.

 Some of the benefits of the surgery include: